playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-responsive-design/index.md

 ## When to use `rem`

-**In almost all situations, using `rem` is advised.** The *root em* is the value that browsers change according to the user's text size preferences.
+**In almost all situations, using `rem` for text values is advised.** The *root em* is the value that browsers change according to the user's text size preferences.
 The sizes for Chromium-based browsers are as follows:

 | Text size (Chromium) | `px` value |
 | --- | --- |